npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 6. Describe the notion of "Niskamakarmayoga" according to Gita.
 7. Explain the postulates of morality according to Kant.
 ## General Science
+### 2025
+1. Name the methods of refining used for production of semiconductors and Zirconium/Titanium.
+2. What are the functions of blood platelets ?
+3. What is Tokamak?
+On what principle it is based?
+4. Give Lewis concept of acid and base with an example of eachFor an acid HA, how the electronegativity of A affects the strength of the acid, give example.
+5. Enumerate the medicinal significance and drug abuse of Opium poppy.
+6. Mention the parts of the forebrain and enlist the functions of each part.
+7. What is MCB?
+Explain its working.
+8. What is gravitational lensing?
+How does it occur?
+Explain.
+9. What is the difference between an acidic and basic buffer?
+Give an example of each
+10. How a buffer solution of known pH can be prepared ?
 ### 2023
 1. Why is solid carbon dioxide known as "dry ice"?
     - Why does a bee-sting cause pain and irritation?